invertase/stripe-firebase-extensions/firestore-stripe-web-sdk/README.md

 # Firestore Stripe Payments Web SDK

-An experimental web SDK that simplifies integrating the firestore-stripe-payments extension into web applications.
+An experimental web SDK that simplifies integrating the @stripe/firebase-stripe-payments extension into web applications.
 Web app developers can use this library in their client applications.
 A bundler like Webpack is recommended.